sahandhdz/CUDA-PMPP/Chapter_5/Exercises/README.md

 #### c.
 How many versions of the variable y_s are there?

+Variable `y_s` is declared as shared variable, so it will be scoped to each individual block.
+As we have 8 block of threads, there will be 8 versions of variable `y_s`.

 #### d.
 How many versions of the array b_s[] are there?

+Array`b_s` is declared as shared, so its scope is for each individual block.
+We have 8 blocks, so there will be 8 versions of array `b_S`.